dotnet-foundation/website/input/projects/data/csharp-standard.md

 [TC49-TG2](https://www.ecma-international.org/task-groups/tc49-tg2/) writes the official C# standard.
 The scope is to standardize the syntax and semantics of a modern, component-based, general purpose, object oriented, and type-safe programming language called C# (pronounced C sharp).

-The committee Programme of work:
+The committee programme of work:

 1. Develop C# language standards.
 1. Upon completion of item 1, to investigate the future direction of C# standards, and to evaluate and consider proposals for complementary or additional technology.